MichaelCurrin/learn-to-code/Rust/basics/variables/README.md

 # Variables

-Rust is statically typed (it checks data type at compile time).
+Rust is statically typed (it checks data type at compile time using specified or inferred types).

-Types are not required for variable bindings but are for const and static.
+A variable cannot change type.
 Types occur after a colon.
+They are not required for variable bindings and can help set a different value for what the compiler would assume.
+Types but are for const and static though.

+There is no null or undefined in Rust.

 ## Variable bindings

-In Rust, variables are immutable by default so we call them variable bindings.
+Rust has variable bindings - an association between a variable name and a value.
+They declared with the `let` keyword.

+Variables are immutable by default but can be made mutable with the `mut` keyword.

 See https://doc.rust-lang.org/rust-by-example/variable_bindings.html

 ## Constants

+In addition to variable bindings which are left immutable, we also have constants which come in two forms.
+The `const` or `static` keyword is used instead of `let`.

 See https://doc.rust-lang.org/rust-by-example/custom_types/constants.html